Meaning of ‘Beating Around The Bush’

 But why beat around the bush, instead of hitting it directly?
 Likely because it was safer to keep distance from the brush.
 You see, while the more harmless creatures, like birds, rabbits, and squirrels, would be driven out by the noise, so too would the more dangerous ones.
 For example, a wild boar could be stealthily lurking in the bushes.
 This animal has potential to cause serious harm with their sharp tusks, so it’s best to keep away.

-So then, to avoid the threat of being seriously injured, these hired helpers might have chosen to keep their distance and beat around the bush instead of going with a more direct approach.
+So then, to avoid the threat of being seriously injured, these hired helpers might have chosen to keep their distance and beat around the bush rather than going for a more direct approach.
 This is similar to how the idiom is used today—it refers to someone who talks around their point instead of getting directly to it.

 “Some bete the bussh and some the byrdes take.”